CP1401/Practicals/prac_03/README.md

 Create a new Python file, `example.py` (File > New > Python File)
 **Now, you type this code in (don't copy it)**, and **test it** with the planned test values.
-As you type into PyCharm, watch how it helps you complete the task.
+As you type into PyCharm, watch how the IDE helps you complete the task.
 E.g. when you press Enter after a colon, it automatically indents.
 You should also try typing your `elif` or `else` statements completely before you indent/outdent and watch to see that PyCharm automatically puts them in the right position!

-Now, make these changes to help you understand the code:
+**Now, make these changes** to help you understand the code:

 - Add another case: "burnt" should take 8 minutes
 - Try testing with "Rare" instead of "rare".
 What happens?
-Apparently `"Rare" != "rare"`, but you knew that.
+Apparently `"Rare" != "rare"`, but you knew that already.

 We could handle this using something like:
 ```python